pnucolab/rgen-toolkit/docs/source/userguide/04-webtool.rst

 How to use the web interface
 ============================

-Allelic-Cas-OFFinder web tool works well in the following operating systems and web browsers.
+Variant-aware Cas-OFFinder web tool works well in the following operating systems and web browsers.

 - Supported Operating Systems:
     - Windows